 Fan assembly maintenance must be carried out by appropriately qualified and competent personnel using the correct tools and equipment.
 A regular maintenance schedule should be established, and a record kept.
-Recommended maintenance intervals are given within Table 1 (page 17).
+Recommended maintenance intervals are given within Table 1 (page 16).

 Where the environment is particularly dirty, it may be necessary to reduce maintenance / service intervals.
 Internal and external fan surfaces may be cleaned with low pressure clean water and non-abrasive additives.
-Water or liquid cleaning agents must not be directed at motor drain holes, as this could cause liquid ingress.
+Water or liquid cleaning agents must not be directed at motor drain holes, as this could cause liquid ingress that then results in damage to the product.